s-batish/hangman/README.md

 - Expectation: To easily interact with the game
     - Result: The menu on the welcome page explains what to do and any invalid inputs are met with error messages explaining the problem or what to do
 - Expectation: To play a fun and entertaining game of Hangman
-    - The large list of countries available to guess means that if a player plays the game repeatedly it is not likely that the word will be repeated
+    - The large list of countries available to guess means that if a player plays the game repeatedly it is not likely that the word will be repeated, making the game more engaging and entertaining
 - To have clear instructions explaining the rules of the game
     - The Rules page, found through the Welcome page, clearly explains how to play the game, how points are awarded or deducted, how lives are lost, and how to gain or lose bonus points
 - To be clearly informed of what any errors are from any invalid inputs